Last updated on June 18th, 2021 at 05:35 pmJump to Recipe

 Slow Cooker Brown Sugar Ham with Orange Glaze is an amazingly flavorful and refreshing way to easily cook ham to juicy perfection in your slow cooker.

-The Best Slow Cooker Brown Sugar Ham
+The Best Slow Cooker Ham

 Slow Cooker Brown Sugar Ham with Orange Glaze is so incredibly flavorful and delicious.
 It is perfect to make for a springtime get together as the sweet and fresh flavors truly shine.
 The best part is that the crockpot does all the work, and you will end up with the BEST holiday ham!

 I like to serve it with mashed potatoes, biscuits and a warm green bean salad.
 This Slow Cooker Brown Sugar Ham with Orange Glaze is so easy to make, which gives you more time to do more fun things than spending extra time in the kitchen.
 With sweet brown sugar notes and a beautiful citrus finish.
 This ham will be a hit with everyone, either you choose to serve it for brunch or dinner!
+This is the perfect dish to have for Thanksgiving or Christmas dinner, as it’s festive, delicious, and flavorful!

 Why you will enjoy Slow Cooker Brown Sugar Ham?

-- Very easy to make so you can spend more time entertaining not cooking.
+- Very easy to make, so you can spend more time entertaining not cooking.

 - Set your meat in the crockpot, and forget it about it until it’s time to serve it.

-- Perfect springtime or Easter main dish, it will be a crowd pleaser.
+- Perfect springtime or Easter main dish, it will be a crowd-pleaser.

-This is one of the easiest dishes to make in the slow cooker.
+This is one of the easiest dishes to make in the crockpot.
 The first step is to choose your ham.
 I like to use a smoked spiral cut.
 Also, you’ll want a ham around 7-8 pounds in size.
 If you go any larger, you may have trouble fitting it into your crockpot.
 Therefore, ensure to get a piece that will be able to fit.
 Also, you can always trim off the end to make it fit if needed.

 Once you have the meat, the rest is simple.
 Just put in the pot, coat it with brown sugar and orange mixture to form a sweet glaze that simmers away along with the meat.
 Then, let it cook to perfection!